 Perhaps most disturbing of all is the fact that mouthwash can actually make your breath smell worse.
 That’s because the concentrated alcohol in most mouthwash solutions kills mass quantities of the germs in your mouth.

 While this initially improves the smell of your breath, its long-term effect is a shortage of saliva that can severely dry out your mouth.

 Without enough saliva to wash it away, oral bacteria flourishes, causing your breath to worsen.
 If you treat the problem with more mouthwash, you’re trapping yourself in a vicious cycle.

-Fortunately, chlorophyll has no undesirable domino effects, and can not be a natural remedy to solve bad breath and body odor but can also improve your overall health.
+Fortunately, chlorophyll has no undesirable domino effects, and isn’t just a natural remedy to solve bad breath and body odor but can also improve your overall health.
 Chlorophyll is thought to be an anti-carcinogen, antioxidant, and anti-inflammatory.

 It contains many important nutritional elements, such as:

 Chlorophyll is also a good source of protein.
 It helps your body repair red blood cells, boost immunity, and increase the disease resistance of cells.
 And as an important chelate, chlorophyll can bind to — thereby neutralizing and eliminating — heavy metals such as mercury.

 Greens (obviously) and algaes contain some of the densest natural concentrations of chlorophyll.
 Mate tea, grown primarily in countries in South America, is one of the richest known sources of chlorophyll.